amitkgupta/boshv3/README.md

 ```

 The `AVAILABLE` column will show `false` if the cloud-type config hasn't been successfully posted to the
 Director.
-The `WARNING` column will display a warning if you have mutated the `VMExtension` spec after
+The `WARNING` column will display a warning if you have mutated the `Extension` spec after
 initial creation.

 ### AZ